 To achieve these Six Rights, a VxLMIS will connect different parts of the supply chain and different software applications in one integrated and interoperable system that achieves end-to-end visibility.

 Some supply chain processes might be served by discrete software solutions at certain tiers of the supply chain, such as warehouse management systems (WMS) or enterprise resource planning (ERP) systems, or fleet management systems (FMS) that include load and route planning as well as fleet maintenance and other features.
 Electronic registries or medical records (EMR) systems used at health facilities might also support facility stock management and track vaccine utilisation.
-The VxLMIS should function as “middleware,” interoperating with these systems through open data standards to provide E2E visibility of product flows (Figure 1, also see Annex 1).
+The VxLMIS should function in this digital ecosystem, interoperating with these systems through open data standards to provide E2E visibility of product flows (Figure 1, also see Annex 1).
 Optimally, the VxLMIS will enable software applications at service delivery points that track utilization and manage inventories to connect to their supplying store’s inventory management system to initiate a routine order or allocation.
 Each storage tier should be able to connect up to the next level in the supply chain.
 Transport resources should be connected for planning supply routes and loads, and to collect proof of delivery and service timeliness.

 The VxLMIS and constituent applications should generate all vaccine stock and transaction records, cold chain fixed asset records, and temperature records, and post data to the core VxLMIS routinely (optimally at the close of each business day).
 Therefore, foundational requirements of a VxLMIS or its constituent applications include—